GaryHostt/DR_DNS-1/LabGuide100.md

 ### Destroy
- If you want to delete the infrastructure, run:
+ If you want to delete the infrastructure.
-    First navigate to OCI Console and terminate the Standby database and once the termination is successfull then run the following command
+    First navigate to OCI Console and terminate the Standby database and once the termination is successful then resource manager can be used to destroy the environment.
 1. Select destroy from the dropdown menu.
 ![](./screenshots/100screenshots/resource-manager-files/ResourceManager-Destroy.PNG)